 “The issues facing our community and society are all intermingled and Conrad Grebel joining the Sustainable Waterloo Region network is evidence of that,” said Tova Davidson, Executive Director of Sustainable Waterloo Region.
 “Addressing climate change and other environmental issues all works in partnership with the creation of a better, more just world.
 This is a great addition to the network and we are so excited to be working with them.”

 This new team includes students, staff and faculty and will meet regularly with Sustainable Waterloo Region advisors to form a plan for reducing Grebel’s carbon footprint.
-Further questions the group will address include larger campus culture questions like: Why is climate change an important issue?
+Further concerns the group will address include larger campus culture questions like: Why is climate change an important issue?
 Should we change what we eat?
 How much should we travel?
 Should we use air conditioning?

 “It is so inspiring to see the passion our students have to fight climate change as we work together as a college community to make our campus more carbon neutral,” said Grebel’s Director of Operations Paul Penner.
 “Our students, administration, board, and alumni are committed to implementing the suggestions that come from our newly-formed Green Team with support from Sustainable Waterloo Region.”